hmcts/shared-image-gallery/README.md

 See example in https://github.com/hmcts/bastion-packer

-To add a new image definition, update the images variable map in variables.tf
+To add a new image definition, update the images variable map in https://github.com/hmcts/shared-image-gallery/blob/master/components/shared-image-gallery/variables.tf